 Additionally, making these observations on the app reduces the need to carry around a pen, paper, and clipboard.
 And as they’re conducted on mobile devices, observations feel more “natural” in a clinical environment—meaning people don’t behave differently because they think they’re being monitored.

-The switch to a digital checklist (accompanied by video-led training) saw a dramatic 15% in observations carried out in just 6 months.
+The switch to a digital checklist (accompanied by video-led training) saw a dramatic 15% increase in observations carried out in just 6 months.
 The resulting real-time data capture enables swift analysis and preventive action as needed.

 Each Xapimed observation includes real-time data collection using Watershed—a process that previously required someone to manually upload the data and could take up to a month to complete.
 By removing the manual data collection process, they’re significantly reducing the chance of potential errors.
 The time saved through automating this process equates to an estimated $4,050 per month.